-Marvelous Marvel!
-The best games for PS4
+Best Marvel Games for PS4 in 2022

 Iron Man, Deadpool, Gamora, Dr. Strange, Mystique...
 Marvel has been with us for nearly 50 years and they've created something for everyone.
 While Squirrel Girl, my personal favorite, isn't likely to make it into the Marvel movies or video games anytime soon there are plenty of games to help get your fix no matter who your best-loved hero is!

-★ Featured favorite: Lego Marvel Super Heroes
+Lego Marvel Super Heroes

 Lego Marvel.
 What's not to love?
-Two of our favorites in one fun game!
+That's two of our favorite things in one game!
 Currently the best selling Lego game of all time, Lego Marvel Super Heroes lets you pick from 180 marvel characters to play, each with their own unique abilities.
 There is even a Stan Lee cameo!

 This is the newest game portrayal of our friendly neighborhood Spider-Man and it is indeed the best.
 You can really enjoy the free-flowing, web-slinging movement of Spider-Man in this open world adventure.
 Swing between buildings, run along walls, and vault over obstacles; this game really lets you feel like a superhero.

+Play a unique take on your favorite Marvel team up in Marvel's Avengers.
+Work with a team of up to four players to defend the earth from escalating threats.
+With a promise of no random loot boxes or pay to win, Square Enix will deliver new heroes to all players, a promise we hope it will keep.

-For a Telltale fan: Marvel's Guardians of the Galaxy: The Telltale Series
+Marvel's Guardians of the Galaxy: The Telltale Series

 You may feel a sense of familiarity as you help the Guardians in their search for an artifact of great power.
 Guardians' Telltale Series follows similar concepts of other Telltale games; explore the environment, interact within it, and occasionally meet an action sequence through quicktime events.
 Packed with plenty of decisions to make, this is perfect for the Telltale fan.

-Build a new team your favorite Marvel heroes or re-form The Avengers, Defenders, Fantastic Four or X-Men all over again in these action-roleplaying Marvel adventures.
-The bundle gives you both Ultimate Alliance 1 and 2, with twenty-two playable characters and multiple endings in each of the games, so choose wisely!

-Fatal fighter: Ultimate Marvel Vs. Capcom 3
+Ultimate Marvel Vs. Capcom 3

 Pick your team of three (Marvel or Capcom) and fight!
 This arcade style fighting game uses the same tag team one on one fighting as its predecessors where you can swap out your current fighter for another teammate at any point during the match.
 Exhaust your opponent's life bar or have the most accumulative health to win!

-Comic relief: Deadpool
+Deadpool

 Did you expect anything other than an action beat'em up fighter from Deadpool?
 While the gameplay can get a little repetitive at times, the comedic relief in Deadpool's dialog and the hilarious over the top story can really help you overlook a bit of repeat button mashing.
 In true Deadpool fashion, be prepared for the fourth wall to crumble in this game.

-Arcade classic: Marvel Pinball Se.
+Marvel Pinball Se.
 1 Bundle

 Classic arcade meets Marvel with this one.
 If you enjoy pinball this game offers life-like effects with Marvel based tables that are a unique and a real joy to play.
 Dr. Strange, Blade, Wolverine, and Thor each make an appearance as well as many more with Marvel Legends Pack and Vengeance and Virtue Pack both included.